JuliaAttic/Meddle.jl/docs/Meddle.md

 # Meddle

-Meddle is a middleware stack for use with [HttpServer.jl](https://github.com/hackerschool/HttpServer.jl).
+Meddle is a middleware stack for use with HttpServer.jl.

 ## Installation:

     :::julia
-    # in REQUIRE
-    Meddle 0.0.1

-    # in REPL
-    julia> Pkg2.add("Meddle")
+    julia> Pkg.add("Meddle")

-## Example:
+## Basic Example:

-Define a 'stack' of middleware through which incoming `Requests` are processed:
+Define a 'stack' of middleware through which incoming `Request`s are processed:

     :::julia
     using HttpServer